CtrlK

 Conciseness

 Extremely verbose at ~500+ lines.
-The identity lifecycle state machine, full Workday connector class, role mining engine, access request engine, and orphaned account detector are all massive code blocks that explain concepts Claude already understands.
+The identity lifecycle state machine, full Workday connector class, role mining engine, access request engine, and orphaned account detector are all extensive code blocks that explain concepts and patterns Claude already understands.
 The glossary table defines terms like 'Authoritative Source' that need no explanation.
-Much of this could be condensed to patterns and key decision points rather than full class implementations.
+Much of this could be condensed to key patterns and decision points.

 1 / 3